vincentkhdo/khance12/README.md

 ### 💻 Technologies:

-Python, Java, Bash, Scheme, AWS, Scratch, HTML, CSS, Github, Linux
+Python, Java, Bash, Scheme, AWS, Scratch, HTML, CSS, Github, Linux, SQL
 <!--
 **khance12/khance12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.